kalemaria/pycurv/README.rst

    binary_seg = ndimage.binary_closing(
        binary_seg, structure=cube, iterations=1).astype(data_type)

-b) If the segmentation is filled, generate the surface using the *compartment segmentation* algorithm.
+II.
+If the segmentation is filled, generate the surface using the *compartment segmentation* algorithm.
 This is the preferred approach, because the surface is always properly oriented.
 As in the previous case, first, get the membrane segmentation: